patrickDugan04/patrickDugan04/README.md

 💭 In my free time, I like to come up with interesting math projects and proofs that can be found on my website

-🔭 Working on a blogpost about proving bounds on solutions to polynomails relating to the mobius function on arbitrary DAGs
+🔭 Working on a blogpost about proving bounds on solutions to polynomials relating to the mobius function on arbitrary DAGs

 ✨ My favotire textbook is "Algebra" by Michael Artin